 After years of research by thousands of scientists, battling tobacco companies all the way, it’s now well known that smoking causes lung cancer.
-And we have a simple way to think about why that happens: burning tobacco creates poisonous chemicals that are carried in the tobacco smoke; those chemicals are inhaled and fill the delicate alveoli within the lungs; they irritate those tender tissues and cause the cells to go rogue, mutating into cancer cells.
+And we have a simple way to think about why that happens.
+Burning tobacco creates poisonous chemicals that are carried in the tobacco smoke.
+Those chemicals are inhaled and fill the delicate alveoli within the lungs.
+And they irritate those tender tissues and cause the cells to go rogue, mutating into cancer cells.
 That is not the whole story, of course, but it’s a fair approximation.

-Just as smoking causes cancers in the respiratory tract (lungs, mouth, throat), eating can cause cancers in the digestive tract (esophagus, stomach and intestines).
+Smoking causes cancers in the respiratory tract (lungs, mouth, throat).
+Similarly, eating can cause cancers in the digestive tract (esophagus, stomach and intestines).
 But there are some key differences between smoking and eating:

-– Eating is much less dangerous than smoking.
-Thanks to millions of years of evolution, our bodies are well equipped to process food without suffering ill effects; that’s one reason that digestive tract cancers are less prevalent than smoking-caused lesions.
+Thanks to millions of years of evolution, our bodies are well equipped to process food without suffering ill effects.
+Most of the things we eat qualify more or less as healthy food.
+That’s one reason that digestive tract cancers are less prevalent than smoking-caused cancers.
 Nevertheless, colorectal cancer (the principal digestive cancer) is still worth preventing, since it’s the third most common cancer worldwide, behind lung and breast cancer.

-– Food changes much more within the body than smoke does.
-Tobacco smoke does not undergo much chemical change as it passes through the respiratory apparatus; however, food undergoes many complex chemical changes during digestion and excretion.
-As a result, there are two general ways that food can cause cancer: foods may be carcinogenic when we consume them; or initially harmless foods may be converted to carcinogens by our digestive process.
+Tobacco smoke does not undergo much chemical change as it passes through the respiratory apparatus.
+However, food undergoes many complex chemical changes during digestion and excretion.
+As a result, there are two general ways that food can cause cancer.
+Foods may be carcinogenic when we consume them.
+Or, initially harmless foods may be converted to carcinogens by our digestive process.

 Since we are using tobacco as an introduction to meat-produced cancers, it’s worth pointing out a good reference article from Cancer Research UK.
-It has excellent graphics that illustrate that, although we should rightly worry about digestive tract cancer, it is far less prevalent than, say, lung cancer: they calculate 8,800 cases per year in the UK of meat-caused cancer, versus 64,500 cases of cancer caused by smoking.
+It has excellent graphics that put meat cancer into perspective.
+They show that, although we should rightly worry about digestive tract cancer, it is far less prevalent than, say, lung cancer.
+They calculate 8,800 cases per year in the UK of meat-caused cancer, versus 64,500 cases of cancer caused by smoking.

 Bacon Cancer: Evil Spirits in the Diet

-With that introduction, we can take a short cut through the forest of conflicting esoteric studies and summarize the bad actors, our best guess as to the perpetrators of digestive cancers.
+With that introduction, we can take a short cut through the forest of conflicting esoteric studies.
+We’ll summarize the bad actors, our best guess as to the perpetrators of digestive cancers.
 There are four:

 - Meat processing products.
 Meats are processed to preserve them and to enhance their flavor.
 However, the production of processed meat can create chemicals known to cause cancer, including nitrosamines and polycyclic aromatic hydrocarbons (PAH).